How Far Back Can You Go to Mount Your Scope?

 4. Modify the scope’s location such that the shooter can maintain a constant cheek weld without straining their eyes to look through the scope.

 5. Move the head forward and backward slightly while gazing through the scope to provide enough eye relief.
-The eye relief is likely acceptable if the visual image stays clean and continuous.
+Eye relief is likely acceptable if the visual image stays clean and continuous.

 6. Tighten the scope mount screws to guarantee that the scope stays in place.